 The prep is not difficult, and if your day is too busy, you can prep this dish the day before and bake it with the turkey.
 You can even complete it beforehand and just reheat when the time is right.

 Start by drying cubes of sourdough in the oven.
-While that’s happening, saute the sausage.
-Then saute the onions, celery and apples; add the sausage back in, and add the stock, wine and raisins, and season.
+While that’s happening, sauté the sausage.
+Then sauté the onions, celery and apples; add the sausage back in, and add the wine, stock and raisins, and season.
 Mix it all up and then bake in a greased dish.
 While it’s definitely not as easy as opening a box of Stove Top, the return on your investment is worth it.